-- Sign up to the Met Office Weather Warning service - Identify volunteers to help report empty grit bins (adopt-a-grit-bin?) - Identify volunteers who are willing and able to spread grit when appropriate - In September, prepare article for Hullavington News Oct-Nov edition, encouraging residents to sign up to the Met Office Weather Warning service.
-Repeat through the PC website and Hullavington Happenings Facebook Group
+- Sign up to the Met Office Weather Warning service - Conduct annual grit bin condition and grit level surveys

-- In October: - Check grit bins and contact Parish Steward (Dave Catley 07720 095290) requesting grit if necessary - Ask farmers to confirm their equipment can be used - Put reminder article in Dec-Jan edition of Hullavington News - Throughout the winter months: - Keep up to date with Wiltshire Council winter service by following their twitter feed @WiltshireWinter
+- In September, prepare an article for Hullavington News Oct-Nov edition, encouraging residents to sign up to the Met Office Weather Warning service.
+Repeat through the PC website and Hullavington Happenings Facebook Group - In October: - Check grit bins and request grit top-up if necessary - Ask farmers to confirm their equipment can be used - Put reminder article in Dec-Jan edition of Hullavington News - Throughout the winter months: - Keep up to date with Wiltshire Council winter service by following their twitter feed @WiltshireWinter - Empty grit bins can also be reported on My Wilts.